Shayankhannn/Next-Hire/README.md

 fix -- exp level field value in create blade --- done

-fix -- shedule select field its not picking value in edit mode and other rselect too
+fix --  select field its not picking value in edit mode and other rselect too --- done add option component and pass props to it

-fix -- textarea same issue as select
+fix -- textarea same issue as select --- done add value to props
 ----------

 learning